-- 1. Detentions will be served in a timely manner.
+- 1. Detentions will be served within 5 school days.
 Students who accumulate excessive detentions without a serious attempt to serve them are subject to suspension (and are still required to serve the original detention(s).) - 2.
 Students who do not attend an assigned detention may receive one (1) day In-House suspension along with parent notification. - 3.
-Students who do not attend a scheduled three (3) hour detention will be issued an additional three (3) hour detention. - 4.
-All detentions will be served on Wednesday or Thursday within one (1) week of being assigned.
-All 3 Hour Detentions will be served on the scheduled date.
+Students who do not attend a scheduled one (1) hour detention will be issued an additional one (1) hour detention. - 4.
+All detentions will be served Monday through Friday within one (1) week of being assigned.
+All 1 Hour Detentions will be served on the scheduled date.
 All detentions will be served in the Dean of Students office. - 5.
 Students who owe detentions will be notified.